This silky Cream of Asparagus Soup is wonderful as a first course or, served with a salad for a light lunch.

 Seeing fresh, locally grown asparagus always gets me excited to prepare something that best captures the flavours of this favourite springtime vegetable.
+This straightforward CREAM OF ASPARAGUS SOUP recipe accomplishes that without too much fuss.
+Sure it’s easy to prepare but the flavour will leave you celebrating your inner chef!

 Here are a few suggestions on preparation and ingredients: